XJTU-XGU/OTCS/README.md

 ## Instruction

-We provide code for unpaired super-resolution on CelebA dataset and semi-paired image-to-image translation on animal dataset.
-For your own task, please prepare your datasets as in "the use the code for your project".
+We provide code for unpaired super-resolution on CelebA dataset and semi-paired image-to-image translation on the animal dataset.
+For your own task, please prepare your datasets as in "How to use the code for your project".

 ### Unpaired super-resolution on CelebA
-For celeba, first modify the data_dir in celeba.yml to the dataset, download the pretrained model of [DDIM](https://drive.google.com/file/d/1R_H-fJYXSH79wfSKs9D-fuKQVan5L-GR/view) and put it in path "./pretrained_model".
+For celeba, first, modify the data_dir in celeba.yml to the dataset, download the pretrained model of [DDIM](https://drive.google.com/file/d/1R_H-fJYXSH79wfSKs9D-fuKQVan5L-GR/view) and put it in path "./pretrained_model".
 Then train the potential networks by

 ```
 python train_OT.py --ot_type unsupervised --epsilon 1e-7 --lr 1e-6 --dataset celeba